taKana671/PhotoEditor/README.md

 #### *Save*

- * Input width and height.
+ * Input width and height more than 0.
  * Click [Save] button to save the image on the right canvas, then a file dialog box will appear.

 #### *Repeat*

- * Input the number of rows and columns.
+ * Input the number of rows and columns more than 0.
  * Click [Repeat] button to make the image on the right canvas repeated.

 #### *Connect*